Work With Us

 If you are passionate about helping others using the skills you learn in college, then TSE is the perfect place for you!
 We are all about social good, and we hope you share our passion.
 TSE offers a close network of like-minded students, and we can help you build skills that allow you to advance your career.

-In the 2022-2023 school year, TSE’s structure consisted of our board, a design team, 6 project-based teams, and the TEST team.
-Each project team was made up of an engineering manager, a product manager, 8 developers, and 2-3 designers.
+The number of project teams in TSE depends on the number of nonprofits we are able to secure collaborations with every year.
+We usually have around 6 project teams, along with the TEST team.
+Each project team consists of an engineering manager, a product manager, 7-8 developers, and 2-3 designers.
 Teams work independently of one another to create software for the nonprofit organization that they have been assigned to.

-Developer FAQs
+Developer

 First-years